-Michelle Johnston-Fleece joins the Cancer Support Community’s Cancer Policy Institute on March 25, 2013 as Director, State Initiatives.
-In that role she will oversee the CPI’s state policy and advocacy activities in coordination with CSC’s local affiliates across the United States.
+Michelle Johnston-Fleece joined the Cancer Support Community’s Cancer Policy Institute in March, 2013 as Director, Policy and Advocacy.
+In that role she oversees policy and advocacy activities at the federal level and in coordination with CSC’s local affiliates across the United States.

 Prior to joining CSC, Michelle served as Patient Experience Manager at Einstein Healthcare Network, where she led the patient advocacy and patient experience improvement efforts for a large, urban, safety net healthcare system.
 Before that, Michelle was the Senior Policy and Research Analyst at the American Board of Internal Medicine and ABIM Foundation, where she was responsible for providing research, policy analysis, writing and project management for numerous ABIM and ABIM Foundation initiatives, with particular interest in issues surrounding chronic illness, palliative care and patient and family engagement in healthcare.
 During her time at ABIM and ABIM Foundation, Michelle led the organizations’ efforts to engage patients, caregivers and consumers into program development and multi-stakeholder convening meetings.